-I am very excited to announce that I am now working together with Marcie Keithley to offer energy exercises and healing practices for the members of the National Association of Adoptees and Parents, as part of their support series.
+I am very happy for my ongoing participation with the National Association of Adoptees and Parents support series.
 I lead a free class on the last Thursday of each month entitled:

 Self-Love for the Adoption Constellation: